LLNL/axom/src/components/shroud/docs/reference.rst

   be useful for debugging.
   Defaults to *false*.

+C_bufferify_suffix
+  Suffix appended to generated routine which pass strings as buffers with explicit lengths.
+  Defaults to *_bufferify*

 C_prefix
   Prefix added to name of generated C routines.
   The prefix helps to ensure unique global names.